nashville-software-school/bangazon-inc/book-2-mvc/chapters/INTRO_TO_MVC.md

 }
 ```

 The First line of this code `@model List<Kennel.Models.Animal>` is telling the view what _type_ of object is going to be passed to it.
 In this case, the view is going to be passed a List of Animal objects.
-When the server has to respond a request for the homepage, the view will iterate over of the list of animals and create a div element for each one.
+When the server has to respond a request for the homepage, the view will iterate over the list of animals and create a div element for each one.
 The html that gets generated will be what the server sends back to a user's browser.

 ### Controllers